s3131212/snoopguard-artifacts/analyze_pushshift/README.md

 4. Execute `analysis/dump_data_to_pickle.py` to generate pickle files for further analysis.

 ### Analyze Data
+To analyze the data and get the results presented in the paper:
-1. Run `analysis/chatbot_analysis.py` to evaluate the *Prevalence of Cross-Group Chatbots*.
+1. Run `analysis/chatbot_analysis.py` to analyze *Prevalence of Cross-Group Chatbots*.
 2. Run `analysis/bot_user_encounter_ana.py` to analyze *User-Chatbot Encounters*.